softcarehub/Research-Guide/Machine Learning/project-1/Multiple-Diseases-Prediction.md

 - [proposed methodology](#proposed-methodology)
 - [how to write the paper title](#how-to-write-the-paper-title)

+# what's EDA?
+- why?
+   - Exploratory Data Analysis (EDA) is a vital tool for data scientists that helps them understand data characteristics, detect errors, and validate assumptions.
+EDA is an important first step in any data analysis.
+   - Performing EDA in machine learning typically involves preprocessing the data by handling missing values, outliers, and feature scaling
+- `my project`
+  - `correlation analysis` for understand the relation between features variable and target variable.
+  - To visualize the distribution of a dataset, I apply `histogram analysis `
+  - `box plot:` quickly identify mean values
+  - `Pairplot visualizes `given data to find the relationship between them where the variables can be continuous or categorical.

 # Question and Answer for pre defense
 1. why I done this project ?
 - Answer: normalize prediction system, improve outcome, bridge the gap  research and application, overcome the limitations of traditional methods.